sebgnd/SebGND-Photography/README.md

     1. Change password

 1. Redux
+    1. Refactor
     1. Check how to select image, load all data
+    1. Implement loading for fetching single image or mulitple images
+    1. Find out how to handle pagination in redux (if page has been loaded or not)

 1. (OPTIONAL) Add comments
 1. (OPTIONAL) Implement Saga